aegis-icons/aegis-icons.github.io/_includes/1b____issue-guidelines.md

 <!-- LEAVE LINE 1 AS LINE BREAK!
 Without it, Jekyll doesn't include this correctly for some reason -->
-1. App / site icon related requests has to have Aegis supported 2FA support one way or another, this project does not make icons outside of Aegis usage.
+1. App / site related requests has to have Aegis supported 2FA support one way or another, this project does not make icons outside of Aegis usage.
 2. **Check that icon you're about to request doesn't already exist by using search on this site** or opened / closed in the GitHub issues.
    - Icon packs are updated monthly, not every time a new icon is created ([see the pack releases](https://github.com/aegis-icons/aegis-icons/releases)).
 Icons created after the latest pack update are downloadable on this website.
 3. Read the issue template and fill **at least** required parts.